S. Rajaratnam School of International Studies: Research

 RSIS shares its research findings with the strategic studies and defence policy communities through workshops, conferences, articles in refereed journals and frequent analyses of contemporary events through the RSIS Commentary series.

-The School has also established the S. Rajaratnam Professorship in Strategic Studies (named after Singapore's first Foreign Minister), to bring distinguished scholars to participate in the work of the institute.
+The S. Rajaratnam Professorship in Strategic Studies (named after Singapore's first foreign minister) brings distinguished scholars to participate in the work of the institute.
 Previous holders of the chairmanship include Professors Stephen Walt (Harvard University), Jack Snyder (Columbia University), Wang Jisi (Chinese Academy of Social Sciences), Alastair Iain Johnston (Harvard University) and John Mearsheimer (University of Chicago).
-A Visiting Research Fellow Programme also enables overseas scholars to carry out related research in the School.
+A visiting research fellow Programme enables overseas scholars to carry out related research in the school.